 However, in people with hypoglycemia, the pancreas overreacts and within several hours the blood sugar level declines too much.
 This can cause weakness, confusion, depression, irritability and intense cravings as the brain begins to starve for fuel.

 At this point, the adrenal glands often kick in to raise the sugar level.
 The adrenalin reaction can cause extreme anxiety, nervousness, cold sweats and other symptoms.
-Drinking more alcohol as a depressant drug can alleviate some of the symptoms and becomes very attractive.
+Drinking more alcohol or eating more sugar can alleviate some of the symptoms and becomes very attractive.

 As this cycle continues over time, the pancreas and the adrenals become exhausted, which only makes the problem worse.
 Persistent fatigue and depression may set in.
 Even if one stops drinking, the cravings, irritability and fatigue continue.

-An additional mechanism for some hypoglycemia.
-In addition, some people are slow oxidizers with already weakened adrenal responses.
+Hypoglycemia in slow oxidizers.
 These people tend to have a low blood sugar level at all times due to weak adrenal and weak thyroid glands.
 They can crave sugars and even alcohol because having some raises the blood sugar, albeit temporarily, and makes them feel better.
 However, the effect can wear off in a few hours, and the cravings return.